 Preserving the Clare Railroad Depot

-Plans call for moving the building to a more centralized location in Clare and renovating it.
-However, we can't do it without you.
-The Clare Railroad Depot Committee invites you to learn about the depot's storied past and discover how you can become part of its bright future by volunteering, making a donation or purchasing a brick or signed print.
+The first phase--moving it may be done.
+But now the real work begins: Renovation!
+As with the first phase, we need your help.
+The Clare Railroad Depot Committee invites you to learn about the depot's storied past and discover how you can become part of its bright future.
+Volunteer.
+Donate.
+Purchase a brick or signed print.

 Sponsored by the Clare Railroad Depot Steering Committee.